Data Visualization Tools and Techniques: How to Use Them in Business

 Grafana — a professional data visualization and analytic tool that supports a wide range of data sources, including AWS, Elasticsearch, and Prometheus.
 Even though Grafana is more flexible in terms of integrations compared to Kibana, each of the systems works best with its own type of data.
 In the case of Grafana, it’s metrics.
 This visualization software is popular for building IoT applications and creating dashboards and monitoring tools for telemetry systems that use different IoT data collection methods.

-Grafana allows you to visualize and compile different types of metrics data into dynamic dashboards.
-It has a wide variation of features, plugins, and roles which makes it perfect for complex monitoring and control systems.
 Additionally, it enables alerts and notifications based on predefined rules.
-And finally, Grafana has perks for fast data analytics, such as creating custom filters and making annotations — adding metadata to certain events on a dashboard.
+And finally, Grafana has perks to cut time to insight, such as creating custom filters and making annotations — adding metadata to certain events on a dashboard.

 Also in this category: Qlik Sense is a data intelligence platform with unique capabilities and features.
 It provides highly interactive visualizations and dashboards that enable fast insight discovery.
 Every time a user clicks on an event or metric, the platform refines the context on the spot to show unique dependencies and correlations.
 Qlik stands out for lightning-fast calculations and AI technologies in the core analytics functions.

 These are just the major tools and techniques of data visualization.
 All the mentioned platforms and services are evolving very fast and introduce new features and capabilities to keep up with the market needs.
-Especially when it comes to the growing pace of big data and Internet of Things development.
+Especially when it comes to the growing pace of LLM and AI development.

 Choosing the right data visualization techniques and tools is the key point to figure out when working with data.
 However, it is not the only one.
 Often visualizations are combined into dashboards to provide analysts, management and other users with complete information on a subject.

 Dashboards have different functions (show changes in conditions, help track activity and location in real-time, provide remote monitoring and control of a system, etc.) and specifics (dynamic vs. static, historical vs. real-time, KPI/goals dashboards, etc.) that determine their design and features.
-However, there are several important factors to consider when you create a data dashboard of any type or purpose:
+However, there are several important factors to consider when you create a data dashboard of any type or purpose.

 Tip 1.
-Consistency
+Stay consistent

 Consistency is the key to fluency and fast dashboard navigation.
 It’s important to stick to specific color-coding, fonts, styles, and visualization elements when showing the same metrics across different dashboards.

 Tip 2.
-The right choice of visualizations
+Choose the right visualizations

 No visualization is one-size-fits-all, even a line chart.
 It’s crucial to choose the right visualization technique for each type of data on a dashboard to ensure its usability and avoid confusion or even misinterpretation.
 Check the examples in this article that support this point.

 Tip 3.
-Personalization
+Personalize experiences

 A dashboard should provide value the moment the user accesses it.
 However, it does not necessarily mean that all the data should be stuffed into screen one.
 On the contrary, visualizations should be carefully selected, grouped and aligned on every screen to immediately answer all important questions and suggest ways to further explore the data.